jerrylin0505/jerrylin0505/README.md

 </div>

-### Data Science/ML is vast and growing at an exponential rate;
-### This github is my attempt to figure some of it and share my knowledge
+<p>Data Science/ML is vast and growing at an exponential rate; This github is my attempt to figure some of it and share my knowledge</q></p>

 ---